ITUnderground/itunderground.dk/README.md

 Dynamic data fetching in markdown components has not yet been used on our site, but feel free to add it to the readme if you decide to utilize it.

 To add a markdown file, create a directory corresponding to its name and add a `+page.md` file.
-Remember to link to the file somewhere, such as in the [dir store](src/lib/stores.ts) or there won't be a way to navigate to it (This is not necessary for writeups unless starting a new CTF.
+Remember to link to the file somewhere, such as in the [default filesystem](src/lib/shell/const.ts) or there won't be a way to navigate to it (This is not necessary for writeups unless starting a new CTF.
 Their links are automatically updated).

 Push your changes to GitHub to see the updated website.